yaobinwen/myPSP/myPSP/Tools/Template-Pull-Request.md

 The elaboration part follows the summary.
 It can be as short as one sentence or as long as multiple paragraphs.

-In general, this part may include the following but not limited to aspects:
+In general, this part may include the following, but not limited to, aspects:

 - **The background** talks about **why** this PR is needed.
 It may also give references to the related commits, issues, or external links.
 Please refer to "2.4 Organizing References" for how to write a reference.
 - **Design decisions** talks about why a particular design decision is made that way, such as the trade-offs.